 Myopia (nearsightedness) is an eye condition where objects at near are clear but objects at farther distances are blurry.
 This is largely due to the elongation of the eyeball causing the light rays to converge too strongly and fall in front of the retina.
 The rate and severity of myopia are growing rapidly worldwide.
 The causes have been linked to genetics, increased screen time and reduced outdoor activity during childhood.

-1) Distance-Center Multifocal contact lenses — special lenses that have different powers in different zones of the lens to correct vision
+1) Distance-Center Multifocal contact lenses — special soft lenses that have different powers in different zones of the lens to correct vision

-3) Orthokeratology (“ortho-k”) — specially designed contact lenses that are worn at night to prevent symptoms of myopia during the day
+3) Orthokeratology (“ortho-k”) — specially designed rigid contact lenses that are worn at night to prevent symptoms of myopia during the day

 Please contact us to schedule a consultation.